01

 Also useful

-Reduce JPG and JPEG files to the size you need for forms, portals, and everyday uploads.
+Reduce JPG, JPEG, and iPhone HEIC files to the size you need for forms, portals, and everyday uploads.

 Also useful